Cusack History, Family Crest & Coats of Arms

 - Joan Mary Cusack (b.
 1962), American actress and comedienne twice nominated for an Academy Award for Best Supporting Actress

-- William Cusack, American Democrat politician, Candidate for Pennsylvania State Senate 4th District, 1878
+- William Cusack, American Democratic Party politician, Candidate for Pennsylvania State Senate 4th District, 1878

-- Patrick Cusack, American Democrat politician, Candidate for U.S. Representative from Florida 21st District, 1998
+- Patrick Cusack, American Democratic Party politician, Candidate for U.S. Representative from Florida 21st District, 1998

 - Elizabeth B. Cusack, American Republican politician, Alternate Delegate to Republican National Convention from Massachusetts, 1948